 It’s important to understand the difference between upskill and reskill.

 Ultimately, the difference lies in your objective.
 Upskilling programs focus on improving existing skills and knowledge to help employees progress in their position.
-For example, you might upskill a member of staff in order to prepare them for a promotion, to optimise their performance, or to help them become more specialized.
+For example, you might upskill a member of staff in order to prepare them for a promotion, to optimise their performance, or to help them become more specialised.

 In contrast, when you reskill an employee, you are teaching them new skills so that they can perform a different job.
 You might do this because of workforce gaps that you are unable to fill externally or to reduce the cost of filling new roles.
 Think of reskilling as professional recycling.